Buffalo Sabres Continue Winning Despite Loss

 Related: Sabres: From Last to First in 25 Games

-Ready to Start a New Streak
+Sabres Ready to Start a New Streak

 The past three weeks have been a wild roller-coaster ride of emotions ending in nothing but victories.
 It’s united the team and its dejected and at times disparate fans.
 Winning has brought them together and given them hope for the future.